 Day 3 Wasting no time in Mendoza we complete the permit formalities before traveling overland into the mountains and to Penitentes, a drive of about four hours.
 Here you organise your gear in readiness for the mules and our walk into base camp.
-Hostel, Penitentes (H,B)
+Hotel, Penitentes (H,B)

 Day 5 Leaving camp we cross the bridge over the Rio de las Vacas to then follow it up the beautiful valley to reach our overnight camp at Casa de Piedra (3250m), a journey of about 6 hours.
 From here you will get superb evening views of Aconcagua.
-Camp, Casa de Piedra.
-(C,B,L,D)
+Camp, Casa de Piedra (C,B,L,D)

 Day 6 We start the day with a river crossing to enter the Relinchos valley, initially a steep narrow canyon that eventually leads to a broader hanging valley and our Base Camp at Plaza Argentinas (4200m).
 The campsite will be in the moraine that provides a convenient windbreak and good views of the route ahead.
 Base Camp, Plaza Argentinas.
 (C,B,L,D)

-Day 7 Rest day, acclimatisation and preparations for the climb.
-BaseCamp, Plaza Argentinas.
+Day 7 Acclimatisation and preparations for the climb.
+Showers available!
+Base Camp 4360m Camp 1.
 (C,B,L,D)

-Day 8 Today as our porters take any group gear required for the climb to Camp 1 (4850m), we follow taking a small amount of food (about 5kg) as an acclimatisation walk.
-Although the route to Camp 1 is easy; the altitude will make it feel much steeper.
-You will return to Base Camp to aid rest.
-Climbing high and sleeping low is essential for acclimatisation in these early stages; you will feel much stronger in the longer term.
-Base Camp, Plaza Argentinas.
+Day 9 Today we do the trek up to Camp 1 (4950m) taking most of our food (about 8kg) and some personal gear as an acclimatisation walk.
+Depending on conditions you could be walking on good snow, neve or scree; the altitude will make both feel much steeper.
+You will return to base camp to aid rest.
+Climbing high and sleeping low is essential for acclimatisation in these early stages; you will feel much stronger in the longer term Base Camp, Plaza Argentinas.
 (C,B,L,D)

-Day 9 Acclimatisation day and final preparation in base camp.
-Camp 1.
-(C,B,L,D)
+Day 10 Acclimatisation day and final preparation in base camp.
+Base Camp, Plaza Argentinas (C,B,L,D)